anonymousemoose/diffusion-policies/README.md

     --config-dir=cfg/furniture/pretrain/one_leg_low
 ```

-See [here](cfg/pretraining.md) for details of the experiments in the paper.
+See [here](cfg/pretraining.md) for details of the DPPO experiments.

 ## Usage - Fine-tuning